-Whether you’re looking to spruce up your barbecue area or design a fully-equipped kitchen, there are plenty of options and logistics when considering an outdoor kitchen.
+Whether you’re looking to spruce up your barbecue area or design a fully equipped kitchen, there are plenty of options and logistics when it comes to building an outdoor kitchen.

-This guide will go through the steps of siting, designing, and building an outdoor kitchen, along with some typical costs and considerations for making your home improvement dreams a reality.
+This guide will go through the steps of siting, designing, and creating an outdoor kitchen, along with some typical costs and considerations for making your home improvement dreams a reality.

 Settling on a Location